John Wanamaker Store: Hecht's, Strawbridge's, and Lord & Taylor (1995-2006)

-Macy's (2006-2025)
+Macy's (2006–2025)

 With a long tradition of parades and fireworks displays, Macy's took a prominent civic role in fostering historic Wanamaker traditions, especially the Wanamaker Organ and the Christmas Light Show.
 Beginning in 2006, under Macy's, Julie Andrews became the show's narrator.
 Also in 2006, the Santa Express Train at the top of the Grand Court returned.

 In 2007, the entire Christmas Light Show was completely modernized and rebuilt by Macy's Parade Studio on new trusses with lighter materials and LED lighting.
 In 2008, a new and bigger Magic Christmas Tree with LED lights debuted.
 However, due to safety concerns and logistical issues, the dancing water fountains were retired and sold.

 In 2008, Macy's celebrated its 150th birthday in the Philadelphia flagship store with a concert featuring the Wanamaker Organ and the Philadelphia Orchestra that attracted a capacity audience.
 At that point, only 3 floors of the building were still being used as department store sales area.

 In September 2023 the building went into receivership after a substantial loss of its commercial tenants.
 As of January 2024 the owners were considering the possibility of converting the building to residential spaces.

-On January 9, 2025 Macy's announced that the Wanamaker Building store would be closing in March 2025.
-The store hosted a day of concerts on its historic organ on March 22, 2025 and closed on the evening of March 23, 2025.
+On January 9, 2025, Macy's announced that the Wanamaker Building store would close that March.
+The store hosted a day of concerts on its historic organ on March 22, 2025, and closed the next evening, March 23, 2025.
+The building reopened for special events afterward, including a Christmas show and the Dickens Village during Christmas 2025.